swosti01/magento-web-testing/README.md

 ## Bug Reports

 This section contains documented bug reports identified during the manual testing process.
 Each report includes details on reproducing the issue, the expected result, and the actual result.
+[Bug Report] ()

 ### Example Bug Report

 **Bug ID**: BUG001

-**Title**: Login page does not display an error message for invalid credentials
+**Title**: The login page does not display an error message for invalid credentials

 **Description**:
 When a user enters invalid credentials and clicks on the 'Login' button, the system does not display an appropriate error message.